 Until next time.
 Happy grilling!

-If you enjoyed this article, check out our entire series on the Big Green Egg.
+If you enjoyed this article about Big Green Egg maintenance, check out our entire series on the Big Green Egg.
 Jon has written everything you need to know about breaking in your Egg, all the parts associated with the Egg, “Burping” your Egg, Maintaining Fire in Your Egg, How to Make Pulled Pork In Your Big Green Egg, and More!

 We also have a ton of recipes developed just for the EGG!
 Check out Robyn’s Pulled Pork Sammies (sandwiches) with Carolina Gold BBQ Sauce on the Big Green Egg.